alexjab/bootstrap-milestones/README.md

 To generate the css file, you need [less](http://lesscss.org/) which you can get by running `npm install -g less`.

-Then, to build the project, just run `make`.
+Add your code, then, to build the project, just run `make`.

 You can submit a PR if you want your changes to be integrated in a release.